-- 1. Navigate to the Micro Focus Web-to-Host 6.4.0/bin folder. - 2.
+- 1. Navigate to the Micro Focus Web-to-Host 6.7.0\bin folder. - 2.
 Double-click Web-to-HostSetup.exe. - 3.
-Read the introductory information, then click Next. - 4.
-Read the Software License Agreement, select the option to accept the terms of the license agreement, then click Next. - 5.
-Enter the license information for your OnWeb Web-to-Host Java product, then click Next. - 6.
-Do one of the following: - Select Evaluation. - Type the license server address for your OnWeb Web-to-Host Pro product. - 7.
-Click Next. - 8.
-Specify the Web Root Directory (this can be the root publishing directory of your Web server or any subdirectory under the Web root), then click OK. - For IIS Web servers, the Web Root Directory defaults to:
+Read the introductory information, then click Next.

+- 4. Read the Software License Agreement, select the option to accept the terms of the license agreement, then click Next. - 5.
+Enter the license key for your OnWeb Web-to-Host product, then click Validate. - 6.
+Specify the Web root directory (this can be the root publishing directory of your Web server or any subdirectory under the Web root), then click OK. - For IIS Web servers, the Web Root Directory defaults to:

-c:\InetPub\wwwroot\
+C:\InetPub\wwwroot\